MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

    model_name: str, required
        Name of the model instance to modify.
    verbose: bool, optional
-       print the status of the editting activities
+       print the status of the editing activities
+   exclude: Union[str, None, Iterable[str]], optional,default is None
+       Added in 'V0.39.10.20'+.
+It is used to specify which simulation should be skipped during the editing process, in case there are more than simulations

    kwargs
    ------